View allAll Photos Tagged KSC

 Photo credit: NASA/Tony Gray and Tim Powers

-A Florida East Coast (FEC) Railway GP40-2, an FEC freight locomotive used in regular service, pulls the last two NASA Railroad locomotives along the Titusville Bridge from NASA's Kennedy Space Center in Florida.
+A Florida East Coast (FEC) Railway GP40-2, an FEC freight locomotive used in regular service, arrives at NASA's Kennedy Space Center in Florida.
+In the background is the iconic Vehicle Assembly Building.
+The locomotive will be used to transport the last two NASA Railroad locomotives from the center.
 The two locomotives, EMD SW 1500s, will be delivered to new homes on short line railroads.
 Locomotive no. 1 will be used by the Natchitoches Parish Port in Natchitoches, Louisiana.
 Locomotive no. 3 will be used by the Madison Railroad in Madison, Indiana, for regular freight service and passenger excursion train service.
 Locomotive no. 2 has already been delivered to the Gold Coast Railroad Museum in Miami, Florida for restoration and eventual use.
 All three locomotives were originally acquired by NASA in 1983 from the Toledo, Peoria and Western Railroad.
 They were used primarily to carry the solid rocket booster segment cars and shuttle flight hardware on the NASA Railroad for the Space Shuttle Program.
 Photo credit: NASA/Kim Shiflett

 1 3 5 6 7 ••• 79 80